Manjunerd/ACE/README.md

 ---
 ## How to use
-Download the latest release of the .exe, install it and run it.
+Download the latest release of the zip file,extract the file and run the .exe file

 ## ✨ Features